Colorado Scenic Byways Map

 Pikes Peak Tollroad Scenic Drive

-Pikes Peak Tollroad starts at Cascade, Colorado and winds 12.42 miles to the summit making the greatest elevation gain of any peak in the state - 7,400 feet from base to summit.
-Number 31 of 54 14,000' peaks in Colorado, yet Pikes Peak is the most visited in the state and, as a matter of fact, the second most visited in the World.
-Expect to spend approximately two hours for a round trip to the top and back.
+Pikes Peak Tollroad starts at Cascade and winds 12.42 miles to the summit of Pikes Peak.
+Expect to spend approximately two hours round trip to the top and back.

-Experience the beauty of the Pikes Peak & Summit County Regions in one of our 30 vacation homes, with mountain life and charm of the Gold Rush Era; close to major front range cities & historic towns.
+Experience the beauty of the Colorado's Pikes Peak Region in one of our vacation homes and private cabins.
+This is mountain life with the charm of the Gold Rush Era.
+Rentals near CITIES & historic towns.

-Enjoy breathtaking views of Pikes Peak by mountain bike!
-A fun and safe opportunities for all who LOVE the great outdoors.
+Breathtaking views of Pikes Peak by mountain bike!
+Our Tours are fun, safe, adventures for all who LOVE the great outdoors.
 We cater to all skill levels.
 All necessary equipment and transportation are provided.

 More Activities & Information

 Pikes Peak Area, Colorado includes: Cascade, Chipita Park, Deckers, Green Mountain Falls, Manitou Springs, Woodland Park